DexterousDynamos/dd_system/README.md

-# dd_system
+# rwr_system
-Teleoperation and ROS controll system
+Code for Teleoperation, Data Collection and Inference with a dexterous robotic hand, for the RWR2024 class